Confidence surfaces for the mean of locally stationary functional time series: Theoretical justification

 The next result shows that the estimator $\hat \sigma$ defined by \eqref{2018-5.4} is uniformly consistent.
-Thus, roughly speaking, the unknown long-run variance $\sigma^2$ in Theorem \ref{sigma-asy} can be replaced by $\hat \sigma^2$ and the result can be used to prove the validity the confidence surface \eqref{n1} defined by Algorithm \ref{algorithm3} (see Theorem \ref{sigma-bootstrap} below and its proof in Section \ref{proof}).
+Thus the unknown long-run variance $\sigma^2$ in Theorem \ref{sigma-asy} can be replaced by $\hat \sigma^2$ and the result can be used to prove the validity of the confidence surface \eqref{n1} defined by Algorithm \ref{algorithm3}.